remotealex/std-fns/README.md

 console.log(greet("Mr. World"));
 ```

 Answer: Three!
-Try explaining that to a n00b...
 It's much easier to write/read code which has a single,
 standard way to call functions and pass in arguments.
-This tiny lib aims to make JS/TS easier for us all.
+This tiny suite of tools aims to make Javacsript easier for us all.

 [^1]: Functions, instance and static methods will be used interchangeable here